StochSS/stochss/README.md

     $ tools/install_stochkit.sh
     $ ./launchapp

+You can expect the StochKit installation to take a few minutes to complete.
 If the app launched without error, open a web browser (Firefox, Safari or Chrome) and navigate to

 http://localhost:8080